Meta tags that Google understands

 Meta tags are a great way for webmasters to provide search engines with information about their sites.
 Meta tags can be used to provide information to all sorts of clients, and each system processes only the meta tags they understand and ignores the rest.
 Meta tags are added to the

 <head> section of your HTML page and generally look like this:

 <!DOCTYPE html> <html> <head> <meta charset="utf-8"> <meta name="Description" CONTENT="Author: A.N.
 Author, Illustrator: P. Picture, Category: Books, Price: £9.24, Length: 784 pages"> <meta name="google-site-verification" content="+nxGUDJ4QpAZ5l9Bsjdi102tLVC21AIh5d1Nl23908vVuFHs34="/> <title>Example Books - high-quality used books for children</title> <meta name="robots" content="noindex,nofollow">

-Google understands the following meta tags (and related items):
+Google understands the following meta tags (this list is not exhaustive):

 ||This defines the page's content type and character set.
 Make sure that you surround the value of the content attribute with quotes - otherwise the charset attribute may be interpreted incorrectly.
 We recommend using Unicode/UTF-8 where possible.
 More information|